The hourglass dolphin is the only small dolphin regularly found south of the Antarctic Convergence, the line where cold and warm water meets.

 What do hourglass dolphins look like?

-Their Latin name 'cruciger' means 'cross-bearing' although it is more commonly called the hourglass dolphin, due to the distinctive markings on its flanks.
+Their Latin name 'cruciger' means 'cross-bearing' although this species is more commonly called the hourglass dolphin, due to the distinctive markings on the dolphin's flanks.
 With a base colour of black (except for the belly which is white) there is a white stripe along each side of the body (starting just behind the mouth and extending all the way to the tail) which narrows under the dorsal fin creating the hourglass pattern.
 Hourglass dolphins also have quite distinctive fins which can be hooked and atop a broad base – some fins are even seen to be ‘swept-back’, the owners of these presumed to be adult males.

 What’s life like for an hourglass dolphins?